AI Playbooks Features Pricing Integrations Guides How-Tos

 • @AI Monthly Review Email on the last day of next month assigned to @Rick

-Use @ to reference saved Task Templates, Clients, and People.
+Tip: Use @ to reference saved Task Templates and People.
 Templates bring in estimated time, instructions, and other preset configurations.
+(Clients can be @mentioned in the AI Chat, but not in the Lifty Prompt field on a task.)

 Recurring work can change—clients upgrade, pause, or churn.
-To stay flexible and avoid clutter, we recommend only booking one month at a time.
+To stay flexible and avoid clutter, only book one month at a time.

 Duplicate this task for the last day of next month

-This ensures your scheduler will re-create itself every month, using updated prompts.
+Your scheduler re-creates itself every month, using the same prompts.

 Create the following tasks: